 A folding saw is a small, compact saw that is easy to carry and store.
 It can be opened and closed with one hand.
 A folding saw is designed to cut wood up to 2-1/2 inches in size, but it can also be used for cutting drywall or plastic pipe.

-A bow saw has a longer blade than a folding saw and it is designed for cutting larger pieces of wood.
+A bow saw has a longer blade than a folding saw and is designed to cut larger pieces of wood.
 The blade of the bow saw has a curved shape that helps the user make smoother cuts by drawing the blade through the wood at an angle.

-The difference between these two types of saws is that one is smaller and can be folded while the other has a longer blade with a curved shape which makes it easier to cut through large pieces of wood.
+The difference between these two types of saws is that one is smaller and can be folded while the other has a longer blade with a curved shape, making it easier to cut through large pieces of wood.

 How to Sharpen a Saw

-It’s possible, if you’re the determined type, to sharpen saw blade teeth, just as it’s possible to sharpen chainsaw chains.
+If you’re the determined type, it’s possible to sharpen saw blade teeth, just as it’s possible to sharpen chainsaw chains.
 If you’re looking to do that, I recommend getting a Japanese saw tooth sharpener (diamond-coated, great for hardened steel) or maybe a chainsaw sharpening kit like this one (will work for a folding saw blade as well) and watching some YouTube videos on how to sharpen saw teeth.
 It can save you a lot of money in the long run and isn’t hard once you get the hang of it.

 Frequently Asked Questions